kaytwo/satc-api-2024/part.md

 3. A list of areas to improve;

-4. A summary judgement of the project, for why it should or should not receive funding;
+4. A summary judgement of the project (why it should or should not receive funding);

-5. A review of Poor, Fair, Good, Very Good, or Excellent.
+5. A score of Poor, Fair, Good, Very Good, or Excellent.

-Each review will be roughly one page and will be assigned on May 4th to be completed that evening.
-Your reviews will be anonymous and distributed to others after the workshop for feedback.
+Each review will be roughly one page and will be assigned on the first day of the workshop.
+Your reviews will be used during the mock panels.

 ## Panels